 it possible to identify them and enabling their actual participation shall be deemed to be in attendance.

-5.14 The General Manager is responsible to provide minutes, decisions and action items at meetings of the Board of Directors.
+5.14 The Executive Director is responsible to provide minutes, decisions and action items at meetings of the Board of Directors.

 5.15 A Director may be removed from office for just cause by a two-thirds majority vote of the Members in good standing present and voting at a Special Meeting or at any regularly scheduled Membership meeting.